 - Read this in:

 - Spanish / Español

-- Is the land my mobile home sits on governed by the MHLTA?
+- Does the MHLTA cover the land my home sits on?

 - Leasing a Lot in a Manufactured/Mobile Home Park

-- A Tenant is entitled to a Written Rental Agreement for a Term of One Year or More
+- You are entitled to a Written Rental Agreement for a Term of One Year or More

-- A Tenant Can Choose to Waive the Right to a One Year Agreement
+- You Can Choose to Waive the Right to a One-Year Agreement

 - Park Rules

 - Rent Increases and Responsibility for Utilities